pussinboots/vagrant-devel/README.md

 The workaround is to run ```su -l vagrant```enter the password vagrant and than npm and nodejs can be used.
 Has to be done for every terminal.
 Maybe someone has a complete solution for that.

+##Motivation

+Easy to setup Ubuntu based development environment.
+The complete new setup of development machine cause me in the past some headaches because i couldn't rember how to setup some specific development tools like sbt or so.
+And accidently i removed sometimes my complete adapted development vm.
+So i decided to automate this setup completly so i will have problem anymore to setup a clean full development environment that contains all tools i loved and i need.
+Feel free to fork this repository and adapt it to your own needs maybe it is possible to setup a page like vagrantcloud did where every developer can upload his development environment based on vagrant.

 ##Todo

 * by using the clean base box the setup could take while to install all software maybe offer a complete basebox but than it contains all and it can not be adapted like this approach with provision